Archived models

 An archived model no longer affects search results or improves the overall user experience.
 Therefore, you should consider deleting it so that the models that appear on the Models (platform-ca | platform-eu | platform-au) page are only those used on your production interfaces.

-However, if you want to reactivate an archived model, see Reactivate archived models for instructions.
+However, to reactivate an archived model, see Reactivate archived models for instructions.

 Delete archived models